dangerous/supernote/README.md

 The templates are generated in a range of sizes from 2mm spacing to 10mm spacing.

-**Please note that the greys you see on screen are not completely representative of what you see on the device**

 ## Download the collection (zip of all variants)
 - [Manta](https://github.com/dangerous/supernote/raw/refs/heads/main/downloads/manta_1_0.zip)
 - [Nomad](https://github.com/dangerous/supernote/raw/refs/heads/main/downloads/nomad_1_0.zip)